FRONT ROOM MUSIC CATALOG

 Americana

-To hear samples of all songs or purchase digital downloads, go to CDBABY or MYTEXASMUSICLINER NOTES: Thoughts about Stephen Foster and Stories behind the Songs on this CD...
+LINER NOTES: Thoughts about Stephen Foster and Stories behind the Songs on this CD...

 Although my album pays tribute to Stephen Foster, it's not a collection of his songs performed by me.
 The exception